ericfrederich/smlinux/README.md

 ## **What does the InstallHD=1 Script option do?**

-This will modify your source with some community provided high resolution actors and patches and add a texture pack to your build.
+This will modify your source with 60fps patch (if included) and the following  community provided high resolution actors and patches, plus add a texture pack to your build.
 From #modding-releases HD Bowser, HD Mario (Old School V2) and the 3D Coin Patch (V2)
-From #upscaled-textures Cleaner Aesthetics Texture Pack  *only applies to sm64pc/sm64ex fork*
+From #cleaner-asthetic Upscale Texture Pack *only applies to sm64pc/sm64ex fork*
 From #user-submitted-content Mario Icon *only applies to sm64pc/sm64ex fork*

 This depends on those files remaining available in discord, so if the source goes away, this option will not work anymore.
 I may periodically add or change what's included with this option as new mods are released.
 Note that precaching these textures will make the game use more memory and increase initial startup time.